Janko-360/Group_website/README.md

 # Cyber Splash

-A group ptoject between 4 people.
-This is just a statick website where we got to grips with HTML, CSS and JS.
+A group project between 4 people.
+This is just a static website where we got to grips with the HTML and CSS basics.